Washingon Academy Social Media

 Not schedules - "rules" they say

-Basically, "we can sit anywhere, do anything"
+Basically, "we can sit anywhere, do anything" "These are just ridiculous!" some say.

 List also includes: working lunch for students missing several assignments, parents will not be notified of missing/late work...